Thomas Nashe: The Choise of Valentines

 At some time in the early 1590s Nashe produced an erotic poem, The Choise of Valentines that begins with a sonnet to "Lord S".
 It has been suggested that The Choise of Valentines was written possibly for the private circle of Ferdinando Stanley, 5th Earl of Derby (then known as Lord Strange).
-It has alternatively been suggested that "Lord S." refers to the Earl of Southampton, Shakespeare's patron, just as Nashe had inscribed The Unfortunate Traveler, to "Lord Henry Wriothesley Earl of Southampton".Sams, Eric.
-The Real Shakespeare Retrieving the early years, 1564–1594.
-Yale University Press.
-1995. page 108.The Choise of Valentines circulated only in manuscript.
+It has alternatively been suggested that "Lord S." refers to the Earl of Southampton, Shakespeare's patron, just as Nashe had inscribed The Unfortunate Traveler, to "Lord Henry Wriothesley Earl of Southampton".

+The Choise of Valentines circulated only in manuscript.
 It describes the Valentine's Day visit of a young man named 'Tomalin' to the brothel where his lover, "Mistris Francis", has recently become employed.
 Tomalin poses as a customer.
 Having paid ten gold pieces for her favours, Tomalin makes his way towards his erotic goal.

 The object of his desire, "A pretty rising womb", is revealed.
 Unfortunately Tomalin finds the moment so exciting that he "spends" his all before the "fight" has begun.
 Mistress Frances is disappointed and does what she can to revive things.

 She perseveres in arousing him, is successful, and they make love.
 This begins a lengthy and witty erotic passage.
 But to her disappointment, Tomalin is prematurely satisfied—"the well is drye that should refresh".
 Mistress Frances then decides to take matters into her own hands, reaches for the device of the poem's informal title, Nashe's Dildo.

 This poem comes to an end with Tomalin ranting against the "Eunike dilldo" that has taken his place.
 It was sharply criticised for its obscenity by contemporary authors Joseph Hall and John Davies of Hereford.
 Nashe had tried to pre-empt criticism by placing it in the tradition of classical erotica: "Yet Ovid's wanton muse did not offend".

 It appears not to have been Nashe's only foray into this category of writing.
 When he was accused of "prostituting" his pen, he answered, in 1596, by writing:

 On the question of what this poem might say about Nashe's own sexuality, Nashe biographer Charles Nicholl, says "not a lot perhaps", but points out that "there is nothing second hand" about Nashe's "evocations of sex."